apnadkarni/blt/man/picture.rst

     supported:

     **-data** *string*
-     Read the JPEG information from *string*.
+     Reads the JPEG information from *string*.

     **-dct** *method*
       Specifies the discrete cosine transform method. *Method* must be one